-In January 2010, we received a letter from the U.S. Federal Trade Commission ("FTC"), stating that it was conducting an investigation to determine whether we or others have engaged in, or are engaging in, unfair methods of competition in violation of Section 5 of the Federal Trade Commission Act ("FTC Act") through pricing or marketing policies for companion animal veterinary products and services, including but not limited to exclusive dealing or tying arrangements with distributors or end-users of those products or services.
-The letter stated that the FTC has not concluded that we or anyone else has violated Section 5 of the FTC Act.
-In April 2010 and August 2011, we received a subpoena from the FTC requesting that we provide the FTC with documents and information relevant to this investigation.
-We are cooperating fully with the FTC in its investigation.
-We believe that the FTC staff is nearing conclusion of its investigations and that the FTC is commencing its internal process to determine whether to file a complaint against IDEXX in the administrative law court within the FTC.
-We now understand that the FTC is considering whether IDEXX has violated Section 2 of the Sherman Antitrust Act and is not focusing on potential violations of Section 5 of the FTC Act.
-In an administrative action the FTC would have the power to seek prospective remedies but no financial penalties.
+In January 2010, we received a letter from the U.S. Federal Trade Commission ("FTC"), stating that it was conducting an investigation to determine whether IDEXX or others had engaged in unfair methods of competition in violation of Section 5 of the Federal Trade Commission Act ("FTC Act"), through pricing or marketing policies for companion animal veterinary products and services, including but not limited to exclusive dealing or tying arrangements with distributors or end-users of those products or services (the "Investigation").